ajoberstar/gradle-git/README.md

     buildscript {
       repositories { mavenCentral() }
-      dependencies { classpath 'org.ajoberstar:gradle-git:0.1.0' }
+      dependencies { classpath 'org.ajoberstar:gradle-git:0.1.2' }
     }

 ## Git Tasks

-If all you want to do is use a few of the tasks, there is no need to apply any of the plugins.
+If all you want to do is use a few of the tasks, there is no need to apply any of the plugins (they do need to be on the classpath as described above).
 You merely need to start using the tasks:

 ```groovy
 task tag(type: org.ajoberstar.gradle.git.tasks.GitTag) {